department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-06-07-mobile-v2-appointments-index.md

 ### Index

-Because we must maintain older versions of the mobile app, we will need to maintain the V0 appointments index endpoint with its current data schema.
+Our V0 appointments index must be updated to use the V2 appointments service while maintaining the current schema for older versions of the client.
 [Changes needed are described below.](#backend-adapt-vaos-v2-appointments-to-v0-appointments-schema)

 ### Create